shanellewiks/ANBO_congen/ReadMe.md

 ##### Recently, _Bd_ load data was obtained from these individuals.
 My initial goal for this class project was to conduct a GWAS and estimate heritability for the for _Bd_ load.
 Given some constrains, I haven't been able to do this, so instead I conducted GEA with the _Bd_ prevalence data and time of first _Bd_ detection in the paper.
 Trumbo et al. 2023 conducted an RDA for these _Bd_ variables.
 I attempted to replicate this RDA and in addition do an LFMM to see if there were overlapp in candidate adaptive loci between the two analyses (spoiler: all the RDA loci included the 14 LFMM loci).
 This is still beneficial for me since I will very likely be doing GEA analyses for my PhD research.

 ## My workflow
 ##### For this study, sequences were filtered and aligned to a _A. boreas_ reference genome which was developed as part of this study.
-I started with the resulting .vcf file from this alignment (see Trumb et al. 2023 for details0.
+I started with the resulting .vcf file from this alignment (see Trumb et al. 2023 for details).
 ### Downsampling
 ##### GEA analyses require no missing data genotypes at every locus.
 Therefore, my first step to downsample as much as I could prior to imputing data.
 * I used the [genoscapeRtools](https://github.com/eriqande/genoscapeRtools) package to downsample.